JeremiahM18/gym-db/README.md

 - `is_24_7`
 - `premium_score`
 - `lifter_friendly`
-- `tier` (basic/mid/premium)
+- `tier` (basic / mid / premium)

 Inference is:
 - Rule-based
 - Deterministic
-- Accompanied by explicit reasoning string explaining why each value was inferred
+- Accompanied by explicit reasons for each inferred value

-This design makes the system **transparent, auditable, and easy to evolve** without introducing silent behavioral changes.
+This design makes the inference behavior transparent, auditable, and safe to evolve over time.

+## Embedding-Ready API Views

+GymDB includes an embedding-oriented API view designed for downstream semantic systems.

+Embeddings are **not generated by GymDB itself**.
+Instead, the backend exposes:
+- A deterministic, text-based representation of each gym
+- Structured inference metadata alongide the embedding text

+This allows external systems (ex: search, ML models, vector databases) to:
+- Generate embeddings consistently
+- Reproduce embeddings deterministically
+- Trace semantic representations back to explainable inference

+This embedding view is treated as a **derived API representation**, not core domain data.

 ## Architecture